 The performance metrics under the EMICP are determined by the Compensation Committee at the beginning of each quarter so that such compensation may qualify as performance-based compensation within the meaning of Rule 162(m) under the Internal Revenue Code.
 The metrics may be based on either GAAP or non-GAAP financial results at the discretion of the Compensation Committee.
 The Compensation Committee typically uses non-GAAP information when setting the targets because it believes such targets are more useful in understanding our operating results due to the exclusion of non-cash, non-recurring and other special charges.
-Except for the earnings per share metric which changes each quarter, each of the performance metrics is typically the same for each quarter of the fiscal year (or longer).
-However, during fiscal 2013, due to our acquisition and the Compensation Committee further adjusted certain of the performance metrics for the third quarter of fiscal 2013 to reflect the closing of the acquisition and the Compensation Committee further adjusted certain of the performance metrics under the EMICP for the first quarter and second quarter of fiscal 2013, the second table below sets forth performance metrics under the EMICP for the third quarter of fiscal 2013. and the third table below sets forth the performance metrics under the EMICP for the fourth quarter of fiscal 2013:
+The earnings per share metric changes each quarter.
+Each of the other performance metrics is reviewed each quarter but is typically the same for multiple quarters.
+The table below sets forth the performance metrics under the EMICP for each quarter of fiscal 2015: